-- Highly connected with all streets leading to other streets. - Enclosed with buildings to define them as urban places and promotes pedestrian friendly spaces that are overlooked. - Directly fronted with active edges that generate pedestrian activity, maximise pedestrian activity/surveillance and animate the public domain. - Have high quality pedestrian facilities to make walking a more convenient and pleasurable experience that will further encourage pedestrian activity.
+- Highly connected with all streets leading to other streets. - Enclosed with buildings to define them as urban places and promotes pedestrian friendly spaces that are overlooked. - Directly fronted with active edges that generate pedestrian activity, maximise pedestrian activity/ surveillance and animate the public domain. - Have high quality pedestrian facilities to make walking a more convenient and pleasurable experience that will further encourage pedestrian activity.

-DMURS also recognises the importance of getting the details right and seeks to promote the use of high quality planting, lighting, materials and finishes.
+DMURS also recognises the importance of getting the details right.
+DMURS seeks to promote the use of high quality planting, lighting, materials and finishes, particularly in locations where the place value is greatest (such as within city, town and village centres).
 DMURS also seeks to reduce clutter by recommending a reduction in the number size and number of regulatory signs used within streets and applying a coordinated approach to the placement of street furniture.

 Significantly, DMURS recognises that 'place' plays a vital role in creating safer, more user friendly streets.
-DMURS introduces a range of 'place based' measures and reevaluates the effectiveness of conventional measures in order to create streets that are self-regulating.
-DMURS draws upon research to demonstrate that by using a combination of place based and conventional measures a 'win win' scenario can be achieved where traffic is calmed, place enhanced and more sustainable outcomes achieved.
+DMURS introduces a range of 'place based' measures and re-evaluates the effectiveness of more conventional measures in order to create streets that are self-regulating.
+DMURS draws upon research to demonstrate that by using a combination of place based and more conventional measures a 'win win' scenario can be achieved where traffic is calmed, place enhanced and a more sustainable outcome achieved.